PhD Candidate | University of South Florida

 I am a PhD Candidate at University of South Florida, specializing in political economy of development and conflict and security, with a regional focus on Northeast Africa.
-I research intersections between rents, institutions, and political order, as well as interactions between African states and the international system.
-I have published my research in Third World Quarterly, African Security, and Africa Today, securing over $30,000 in grants and fellowships.
-I was named 2022-23 Adam Smith Fellow by the Mercatus Center at George Mason University and 2022 Searle Fellow by the Institute for Humane Studies.
-As instructor at University of South Florida and Concordia University, I teach Conflict in the World, International Relations, Comparative Politics, and Leadership Theory.
+I research intersections between rents, institutions, and political order, and interactions between African states and the international system.
+I have published my research in Third World Quarterly, African Security, and Africa Today, securing $30,000 in grants and fellowships.
+In 2022-2023, I was an Adam Smith Fellow at George Mason University’s Mercatus Center.
+As instructor at University of South Florida and Concordia University, I have taught Conflict in the World, International Relations, Comparative Politics, and Leadership Theory.